VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 	app.run(debug=True)

-Notice that you can also pass dynamic data to your templates and have them stored in variables.
-In this example, `form.html` stores the name you enter and then displays it.
-`contact.html` can also send a `POST` request, and the type of request is stored in the `method` variable and the page is updated accordingly.
+Notice that you can also pass dynamic data to your templates and store them in variables.
+Here, `form.html` stores the entered name and displays it. `contact.html` stores the type of request in the `method` variable and the page is updated accordingly.

 Output: